Mloweedgar/zanzibar-model/AI_MODEL_ANALYSIS_PROMPT.md

-# AI Model Analysis Prompt Template

-Use this prompt when you need an AI to deeply analyze a codebase and explain it comprehensively for presentations, onboarding, or documentation.

----

-## 📋 FULL PROMPT (Copy & Paste)

 ```
 I need you to comprehensively analyze this codebase and create a complete understanding guide.
 I have a [presentation/meeting/review] [tomorrow/soon] and need to understand the model/system end-to-end.